petrbroz/vscode-forge-tools/README.md

 ## Extension Settings

-This extension contributes the following settings:
+The extension exposes the following settings:

-- `autodesk.forge.environments`: array of objects representing different APS applications or "environments"; each environment can specify the following properties:
+- `autodesk.forge.environments` - array of objects representing different APS applications or "environments"; each environment can specify the following properties:
   - `title` (required) - unique name of the application (will be shown in status bar and when switching to other applications)
   - `clientId` (required) - APS client ID
   - `clientSecret` (required) - APS client secret
   - `region` - data region for storing design data; can be `US` (default) or `EMEA`
+- `autodesk.forge.authentication.port` - server port to use during 3-legged authentication workflows
+- `autodesk.forge.data.defaultContentType` - content type to use for all files uploaded to OSS
+- `autodesk.forge.data.uploadChunkSize` - size of individual chunks (in bytes) when uploading files to OSS with the resumable functionality
-- `autodesk.forge.viewer.extensions`: array of Viewer [extensions](https://aps.autodesk.com/en/docs/viewer/v7/reference/Extensions)
-(for example, `Autodesk.VisualClusters` or `Autodesk.DocumentBrowser`) to be used when previewing derivatives
+- `autodesk.forge.viewer.extensions` - array of Viewer [extensions](https://aps.autodesk.com/en/docs/viewer/v7/reference/Extensions) (for example, `Autodesk.VisualClusters` or `Autodesk.DocumentBrowser`) to be used when previewing derivatives
+- `autodesk.forge.viewer.api` - API used by the viewer; by default, the viewer will determine the appropriate API based on the viewable output format (SVF vs SVF2)
+- `autodesk.forge.viewer.env` - Environment used by the viewer; by default, the viewer will determine the appropriate environment based on the viewable output format (SVF vs SVF2)

 Here's an example of an environment list: